egor-demidov/libgran/README.md

 ### macOS & AppleClang compiler

-The default AppleClang compiler bundled with XCode **is not supported**, because it does not support C++ 17 parallel algorithms or OpenMP
+The default AppleClang compiler bundled with XCode **is not supported**, because it does not support C++ 17 parallel algorithms or OpenMP.

 ## Acknowledgement